-These friendly monster puppets are simple, but my preschool students loved, loved, loved making them.
+This friendly monster puppet craft is simple, but my preschool students loved, loved, loved making them.
 They are a great craft for a rainy day, for Halloween, or for adding to any puppet collection.

 - paper lunch bags